Steven-Klavins/stevenklavins.co.uk/README.md

 There are two key components that suffer from this issue, my notable project cards and photo gallery.
 I suspect the reason these two components suffer from this problem is due to the API calls they make.
 In both cases, these components need to first retrieve a JSON, then process that information and render it into the component itself.
 This is something I'll have to do a little more research on however the fallback serves its purpose for the time being.

 ## API usage

+The site utilizes two API's the GitHub Rest API and Flickr's developer API.
+In both use cases, I process the requests with Axios and loop through the returned JSON to abstract the information needed.
+The GitHub API requires no authentication however the Flikr API does.
+This is hidden away in a .env file which is called upon when making the request.

 ## Deployment